MartinBraas/emailclient/README.md

    ```
    conda install -c conda-forge pyside2
    ```
+   If the solving of the enviroment takes a long time, check out [Usage Issues](#usage-issues).

 ## Installation and Launching
 To install the Skrumpen Email Client, download the repository from [here.](https://github.com/MartinBraas/emailclient)